Sjoerdfc/texecom-connect/README.md

 ## Using it

+- Install as a Home Assistant addon.
+In your Home Assistant, open the Add-On Store, and add `https://github.com/Sjoerdfc/texecom-connect` as a repository in the top right.

-Install python and run alarm-monitor.py manually.
+- Install python and run alarm-monitor.py manually.
 The configuration options are in this file.

-Or use this docker-compose file:
+- Or use this docker-compose file:

 ```yaml
 services: